mayank0409/Promises_And_Inheritance/Q1/README.md

 if the username is Ajyal and password is Ajyal.

-Otherwise, should display 'Login Failed' in red color in the div with id 'promise-fail.
+Otherwise, should display 'Login Failed' in red color in the div with id 'promise-fail'.
 ```